 During the early 20th century, The United Kingdom took steps to help ensure quality eggs.
 The National Mark Scheme of 1928 was the first trial to introduce voluntary standards for reliable, high-quality, and properly grown eggs.

-During world war II, a restriction was placed on eggs.
+During World War II, a restriction was placed on eggs.
 People had to have an egg voucher to purchase eggs.
 Then, the government established the National Egg Distributors' Association Limited and put the organization in charge of egg supply.

 From 1957 to 1971, the British Egg Marketing Board (BEMB) brought stability to the market.
 The board aimed to provide consumers with a regular supply of quality eggs and provide those active participants in the egg industry with the best profits8.

-The board required farmers with 50 and more laying hens to register, and BEMB was required to accept all eggs offered for sale.
+The board required farmers with 50 or more laying hens to register, and BEMB was required to accept all eggs offered for sale.
 From 1957 to 1970, the sales of a dozen eggs increased by 14%.
-While BEIC, the current egg production association, has 11 trade associations covering the egg production process.
+BEIC, the current egg production association, has 11 trade associations covering the egg production process.
 Intensive livestock farming began, and they monitored rearing, breeding, hatching, packaging, and marketing.